Mario Alexandre · March 26, 2026 · auto-scatter claude-code token-savings

 What the Hook Actually Injects

-The Haiku call decomposes your prompt into 6 sinc bands.
-Those 6 bands together constitute a complete specification of everything the model needs to respond correctly on the first try:
+The Haiku call breaks your prompt into 6 sinc bands.
+Together, those 6 bands give the model everything it needs to answer correctly on the first try:

 PERSONA — who the model should be.
-Calibrates expertise level, tone, assumptions.
+Sets the right expertise level, tone, and assumptions.

-CONTEXT — what situation you're in.
-Locates the problem in its environment.
+CONTEXT — what situation you are in.
+Places the problem in its setting.

 DATA — relevant facts and numbers.
-Gives the model concrete anchors.
+Gives the model solid anchors.

 CONSTRAINTS — what the model cannot do (42.7% of quality weight).
-Eliminates wrong-direction answers before they're generated.
+Cuts wrong answers before they are even generated.

-FORMAT — how output should look (26.3% of quality weight).
-Eliminates "here's an explanation" when you wanted "here's a diff".
+FORMAT — how the output should look (26.3% of quality weight).
+Stops "here is an explanation" when you wanted "here is a diff".

 TASK — the actual ask.
-Disambiguates the target.
+Makes the goal clear.

-When CONSTRAINTS and FORMAT are fully specified, the two biggest sources of clarification questions disappear.
-"Should I refactor or just patch?" — no longer asked, because CONSTRAINTS says "minimal footprint".
-"Do you want code or an explanation?" — no longer asked, because FORMAT says "code diff only".
+When CONSTRAINTS and FORMAT are fully specified, the two biggest sources of clarification questions go away.
+"Should I refactor or just patch?" is no longer asked, because CONSTRAINTS says "minimal footprint".
+"Do you want code or an explanation?" is no longer asked, because FORMAT says "code diff only".
 The model just does the task.

 The Measurement

-The clarification loop isn't just a cost problem — it's a flow problem.
-When you're deep in a coding session and Claude asks you a clarification question, you have to context-switch, re-read, think, respond, wait for the next response.
-Each loop breaks your concentration.
-The hook eliminates those breaks almost entirely.
+The clarification loop is not just a cost problem.
+It is also a flow problem.
+When you are deep in a coding session and Claude asks a clarification question, you have to stop, re-read, think, respond, and wait for the next response.
+Each loop breaks your focus.
+The hook removes those breaks almost entirely.